-Baiduri Bank Berhad (the "Bank") is incorporated in Negara Brunei Darussalam with its principal place of business and registered office at Baiduri Bank Headquarters, 1 Jalan Gadong, Bandar Seri Begawan BA1511, Negara Brunei Darussalam.
+Baiduri Bank Sendirian Berhad (the "Bank"), formerly known as ("f.k.a") "Baiduri Bank Berhad", is incorporated in Negara Brunei Darussalam with its principal place of business and registered office at Baiduri Bank Headquarters, 1 Jalan Gadong, Bandar Seri Begawan BA1511, Negara Brunei Darussalam.
 The Bank carries on the business of banking and related financial services including dealing in investment securities and e-financial services.
 The principal activities of the subsidiaries are disclosed in Note 18 to the consolidated financial statements.
 There have been no significant changes in the nature of these activities during the financial year.

-The consolidated financial statements were authorised for issue by the Board of Directors on March 15, 2023.
+The consolidated financial statements were authorised for issue by the Board of Directors on March 21, 2024.